 3.13 Discretion is applied in some occasions when officers deal with individuals breaching the PSPO.
 For example when somebody is found to be in breach, should the individual not have known that the PSPO is in place, the officer will explain the prohibitions and request that the individual ceases the behaviour they are engaging in and that they move on.

-3.14 In addition to this support, the Councils Community Safety team commissions an outreach worker from the charitable organisation Petrus.
+3.14 In addition to this support, the Council’s Community Safety team commissions an outreach worker from the charitable organisation Petrus.
 The Rochdale based charity provides support services to those who are homeless or in need.
-Both Community Safety Officers and the Petrus outreach worker feed into a meeting held every three weeks which is designed to discuss incidents which occur within the town centres and ensure vital information is shared between services.
+Both Community Safety Officers and the Petrus outreach worker feed into a meeting held every three weeks, which is designed to discuss incidents which occur within the town centres and ensure vital information is shared between services.
 The model in appendix 1, section 7, illustrates how the two roles integrate amongst other services across the borough.

 3.15 A lack of Rochdale Borough Council statistics for the vehicle/wheeled conveyance prohibitions and the commercial/charity collection prohibitions, is due to officers adopting an engagement approach to these matters and applying discretion when dealing with those found in breach.
 As a result of this, matters don’t go past the first warning stage and therefore no details are taken for this to be recorded.
 The PSPO is only utilised as a preventative measure in regards to these matters.